-For corporate/professional audience: we generally aim for a natural look that minimizes visual distraction and enhances your impression significantly but resembles the same person.
-In particular, close attention is paid to preserve the natural skin texture when cleaning up blemishes, wrinkles, and under-eyes.
+For corporate/professional audiences: we generally aim for a natural look that minimizes visual distraction and enhances your impression significantly but resembles the same person.
+In particular, close attention is paid to preserving the natural skin texture when cleaning up blemishes, wrinkles, and under-eyes.

 Great portraits follow the fullest use of good practices and techniques, starting with pre-production preparation, makeup artists experienced in photo production, coaching for the posture, pose and expressions, and lighting techniques.
 In many of our cases, those are more than adequate to produce excellent portraits.
 Therefore, the retouching option is generally recommended on an as-needed basis.

 A typical retouching service includes some or all of the following:

 - Skin cleanup: blemishes/scars/wrinkles erased or lightened one by one

 - Skin tone: removing rosacea, fixing uneven tanning, coloring pasty skin